mengruts/mengtsai-learn-pr/outline-anfservicelevel.md

 ## Prerequisites

 - Learner should unserstand the concepts of storage hierarchy of Azure NetApp Files, including NetApp accounts, Capacity Pool and Volumes.
+- Ability to set up Azure NetApp Files and create a Volume.

 ## Summary